idris-lang/Idris-dev/docs/proofs/tactics.rst

 TT
 ==

-There is a notation for a term in TT as it is being constructed (based on a BNF-like grammar), this is used for example in the debug output, it is a compact way to see the state of the term so we use it here.
+There is a notation for a term in TT as it is being constructed (based on a BNF-like grammar), this is used for example in the debug output, it is a compact way to see the state of the term so it is used here.
 So internally the program is stored as a tree structure using the following syntax:

 +------------+-------+-------------+---------------------------------------------+